melpa/melpa/README.md

 ## Contributing New Packages

-Packages are specified in the `pkglist` file alphabetically for convenience and because we need some rules.
-You can contribute a new package by adding a new entry to `pkglist` using the following form,
+Packages are specified by files in the `recipes` directory.
+You can contribute a new package by adding a new file under `recipes` using the following form,

     (name :url "<repo url>"
      :fetcher [git|svn|darcs|wiki]